MileHacker Logo

 Connectivity & Amenities

 Bukit Rahman Putra suits travelers desiring a calm escape after sightseeing, or those planning a longer stay with a local experience.
-Major tourist attractions are not directly within the neighborhood; instead, use it as a strategic base for wider exploration.
+Major tourist attractions are not directly within the neighborhood; instead, use it considered as a strategic base for wider exploration.

 Traveler's Snapshot